maarten-boot/maarten-boot/README.md

- * @maarten-boot
 Doing computers since the end on the 1980's.

-Doing currently mostly python, and bash, but have done golang, perl, C and naturally some variants of Basic, in the early days of Junior and Acorn Atom even 6502 asm.
+Doing currently mostly python, and bash, but have done golang, perl, php, C and naturally some variants of Basic, in the early days of Junior and Acorn Atom even 6502 asm.

 <!---